UMDEV/liferay-oidc-plugin/README.md

 The OpenID Connect protocol delegates authentication to a so called Provider, and supplies the requesting application (in our case: Liferay) with an access token (like a temporary, restricted password) to request additional user information.
  With this user information, a Liferay-account is created if it does not exist, and to Liferay the user authentication is confirmed.

+## Fork Purpose
+To fix the login redirect behavior after SSO successfully completes (stop redirecting to /home, and use the liferay login portlet's redirect parameter and session variable).
+This port also disables the autogeneration of new user screennames, and instead determines the screenname using the username of the user's email address received from SSO OIDC data.

 ### Components